genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/menu.rst

     * *disabled*: if True, allow to disable this widget.
 Default value is ``False``.
 For more information, check the :ref:`genro_disabled` documentation page
     * *hidden*: if True, allow to hide this widget.
 Default value is ``False``.
 For more information, check the :ref:`genro_hidden` documentation page
     * *label*: You can't use the *label* attribute; if you want to give a label to your widget, you have to give it to the dropdownbutton.
-Check the following_ example.
+Check the :ref:`menu_examples_simple`.
     * *visible*: if False, hide the widget (but keep a place in the :ref:`genro_datastore` for it).
 For more information, check the :ref:`genro_visible` documentation page

 .. _menu_examples: